BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked

+#### **Getting away from infinite to-do list**

+I have been using my A5 paper organiser a lot over the last month.
+I am finding it a refreshing alternative to electronic options for a lot of things.
+This basically boils down to the fact that you can only get so much information onto a sheet of paper.
+This is a great way of avoiding information overload.
+The other big advantage of pieces of paper is that they don’t disappear and you can’t forget about them.

+To create some time to develop my paper system, I’ve been shunting all my non-urgent Emails onto Trello.
+This has finally caught up with me.
+I now find myself with around 200 emails to process.
+Many of them weren’t urgent when I shunted them.
+But they have become so.

+I think what this is telling me is that I’m not dealing with my emails quickly enough.
+There is an old saw which says that when presented with an email you should do it, delay it delegate it, or delete it.
+I think that’s a very good strategy.
+I really should’ve followed it.
+But I’m beginning to wonder if the delay option should be open ended.

 #### **Time tracking – why did I give it up so quickly?**

 I tried tracking my time in detail last week.
 In one day it completely transformed how I felt about how I was working.
 It led me making some fundamental changes, which are working well.
 But I also stopped time tracking more or less straight away.
 I think this is a bit like when you are problem-solving, and you think you found the answer.
 The temptation is to stop thinking at that point.
 I really need to get back to time tracking again so I will sort it up today.
 As somebody with a tidy mind it’s a bit unsatisfying to have some Pages missing right at the beginning of a record. but I can’t go back to where I was now anyway.